Golf US Open Betting Offers 2024

 In 2018 in a consultation with fans, players and the media it was decided by the Golf Association in the US to make the play-off a two-hole aggregate.
 If this happens it will be played immediately following the end of the fourth round on the Sunday.

-For the Open a long configuration is used resulting in a fair length of 7,562 yards with a par 70.
-Now considered one of the best courses in the region and one of the best on the East Coast it is set back around 125 miles from the coast, helping to balance weather and wind and so generally favouring consistent players.
-The longest hole is the par 5 10th at 617 yards and the shortest is the hole before that, the 9th at 191 yards par 3.
+For the Open a long configuration is used resulting in a decent length of 7,524 yards with a par 70.
+Prior to the 1950’s it was a links course but then trees were planted, helping to balance weather and wind and so generally favouring consistent players.
+The longest hole is the par 5 4th at 609 yards and the shortest is the 13th at 831 yards par 3.

 Future Venues